elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-01-cs3103-lecture-4-network-application-and-demo.md

 	- An authroitative answer for a name server (Such as reading the data from disk) is guaranteed to be accurate
     - A non authoritative answer (Like from cache) may not be accurate
 ## Reource records
+This is the types of records stored in the DNS server.

 ![CS3103-4-33.PNG]({{site.baseurl}}/img/CS3103-4-33.PNG)